 Cuisine: French quality, German quantity

-Belgium, which neighbours Germany, France, the Netherlands, Luxembourg, and the North Sea, draws influences from many fine cuisines and makes the most of its coastal location.
+Belgium, which neighbors Germany, France, the Netherlands, Luxembourg, and the North Sea, draws influences from many fine cuisines and makes the most of its coastal location.
 Food in Belgium often shows influences from France and Germany, with seafood dishes being the specialty closer to the coast and meat with vegetable dishes favored more inland.

 Mons is situated in close vicinity to the French border and is quite a distance from the coast to the west and Germany to the east.
 So, as you’d expect, there are many French-inspired kitchens to visit and, yet, many of them tout rustic seafood dishes.